AbrJA/ConnectionPools.jl/docs/src/examples.md

 # Create a pool of connections with a maximum of 5 connections
 pool = ConnectionPool{Connection}(5)

-# Use a connection from the pool (using withresource is recommended)
+# Use a connection from the pool (using withconnection is recommended)
-withresource(pool) do conn
+withconnection(pool) do conn
     # ... use the connection ...
     get(conn.client, "key")
 end # The connection is automatically released back to the pool here